 All contracts must be let through a competitive process that meets the requirements of Section C unless an exemption has been granted or the arrangement is permitted by these CSOs.
-The level of competition and the process required is determined by Procurement Legislation and CSO's
+The level of competition and the process required is determined by Procurement Legislation and the Council's Code of Corporate Governance.